Major Controversies Surrounding Bruce Pearl: A Detailed Timeline

 A closer look at the most debated and controversial moments involving Bruce Pearl.

-Bruce Pearl is a prominent American college basketball coach, most recently leading the Auburn Tigers for 11 seasons.
-Prior to Auburn, he served as head coach at Tennessee, Milwaukee, and Southern Indiana.
-A career highlight was leading Southern Indiana to a Division II national championship in 1995, earning him Division II Coach of the Year honors from the National Association of Basketball Coaches.
+Bruce Pearl is a prominent American college basketball coach.
+He recently concluded his 11-season tenure as the head coach of the Auburn Tigers.
+Before Auburn, he held head coaching positions at Tennessee, Milwaukee, and Southern Indiana, where he guided the team to a Division II national championship in 1995, earning him the title of Division II Coach of the Year by the National Association of Basketball Coaches.
+Pearl is known for his coaching career in men's college basketball.

-During the 1988 basketball season, Bruce Pearl, then an assistant coach at Iowa, was involved in a recruiting scandal concerning Deon Thomas and the University of Illinois.
-Pearl recorded a phone conversation with Thomas, which led to an NCAA investigation into alleged recruiting violations by Illinois.
+During the 1988–89 basketball season, Bruce Pearl, then an assistant coach at Iowa, was involved in a recruiting scandal regarding Deon Thomas, a high school player from Chicago.
+Pearl recorded a phone conversation with Thomas and turned the tapes over to the NCAA, alleging recruiting violations by Illinois.
+The NCAA investigation led to sanctions against Illinois for other violations, though not directly related to the accusations involving Thomas.

 September 10, 2010: Pearl Acknowledges NCAA Violations

-On September 10, 2010, Bruce Pearl admitted to NCAA violations in the Aaron Craft affair and lying about it.
-Tennessee imposed sanctions including a $1.5 million salary reduction over 5 years and recruiting restrictions.
+On September 10, 2010, Bruce Pearl acknowledged violations in the Aaron Craft affair and admitted lying to the NCAA, leading to sanctions including a $1.5 million salary reduction and recruiting restrictions.

-On November 20, 2010, the SEC ordered Bruce Pearl to sit out Tennessee's first eight SEC games as part of the sanctions for NCAA violations.
+On November 20, 2010, the SEC ordered Bruce Pearl to sit out Tennessee's first eight SEC games as part of the penalties for NCAA violations.

 March 21, 2011: Tennessee Fires Bruce Pearl

-On March 21, 2011, Tennessee fired Bruce Pearl after finding out about additional NCAA violations and a player's violation of the school's substance abuse policy.
+On March 21, 2011, Tennessee fired Bruce Pearl after discovering additional NCAA violations and a player's violation of the school's substance abuse policy.

 August 23, 2011: Pearl Receives Show-Cause Penalty

-On August 23, 2011, Bruce Pearl was given a three-year show-cause penalty by the NCAA for lying during an investigation, effective until August 23, 2014.
+On August 23, 2011, Bruce Pearl was given a three-year show-cause penalty by the NCAA for lying to them, effective until August 23, 2014, restricting his recruiting activities.